Pre Cosmetic Surgery Assessment London

 - what is truly driving you to choose surgery

-- long term implications to mental, physical, and emotional health
+- the long-term implications for your mental, physical, and emotional health

-- lifestyle habit changes that can improve outcomes
+- lifestyle changes that can improve surgery outcomes

 - who your support network is and what coping skills you'll need

 - other options that could meet your goals